Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Greg Iacono

-Last Updated on April 5, 2024 by Dogster Team
+Last Updated on September 16, 2024 by Dogster Team

 There are few activities more fun than taking a dog to a beach, lake, or other body of water and watching them splash around.
-Dogs have a strong attraction to water, and many seem to know how to swim instinctively.
+Some dogs have a strong attraction to water, and many seem to know how to swim instinctively.
 That brings up a question many pet parents have about their dogs, namely, do dogs need swimming lessons?

 What are Dog Swimming Lessons?